 When the contest photos of users start pouring in, what are you supposed to do?
 Share the UGC with your fans and followers on social media sites such as Facebook, Instagram, or Pinterest.
 You can also use the UGC on your website, mailers, etc.

 The next best thing to do is using themed content.
 Decorating ideas, gift guides, and trivia content about individual holidays are some of the things you can use to pique customer interest.
 Again, blog content focusing on the holiday theme is an ideal way to generate quality traffic to your website.
 The content will educate and engage your targeted customers at the same time.

-Your shoppers are planning to buy gift items for their loved ones and therefore, your holiday-themed content should be published before it is too late.
+Your shoppers are planning to buy gift items for their loved ones on the occasion of Black Friday Sale Online and therefore, your holiday-themed content should be published before it is too late.
 The sooner you publish, the sooner you can start to make sales and earn revenues.

 - Delight shoppers with mobile shopping

 Did you know that mobile sales touched a whopping $35.8 billion in 2017, during the months of November to December?
 It means that you need to pamper your customers with a mobile shopping experience.
 Today, most people, especially the millennials shop on their smartphones.
 Therefore, it is high time that you optimize your e-commerce store for the mobile audience.
 Take some time out of your busy schedule and research on mobile e-commerce sites.
 Study the navigation and see how easy it is to shop from handheld devices instead of computers or laptops.

 There are a couple of things to implement on your mobile website.
 These are avoiding pop-up windows that annoy shoppers, matching the branding components from your desktop site, providing a whole site choice, and enlarging the product search bar for the ease of shopping.